 Is your pond losing water?
 A key step in fixing the problem is measuring how much water is being lost.
-Here are step by step instructions on accuratly measuring water loss in a pond.
+Here are step-by-step instructions on accurately measuring water loss in a pond.

 This leak detection process is best done over a 24-48 hr period.

 First, set up the tape measure.
 Stick the tape measure into the pond and rest the end on the bottom of the pond.
 Anchor the tape measure to the stick or a rock or something.
 Record the beginning water level.

 Note: Water creates a meniscus or curves where it touches the measure.
 Take all your measurements at the lowest part of the meniscus or the bottom of this curve.

 Leave the pond running and recheck the measurements the next day at the same time.
 Leave the tape measure in place when you check.
 Do not move the tape measure.

 Continue to run your pumps for a second 24 hour period then check the water level.
 Record your measurements.

 The measurements will be lower as your pond loses water.
 Take the first measurement and subtract the following measurements to find your water loss.
 Here is an example: 29 inches Day one.
 26.5 inches Day two.
 29”- 26.5”= 2.5 inches of water loss over 24 hrs.

 Once you have your water loss measurements, you can move on to leak detection!
 If you would like to talk with a pond technician, please give us a call at 763-458-8104.
 We service ponds and waterfalls in Edina, Eden Prairie, Bloomignton, Minnetonka, Medina, Plymouth, Maple Grove, Golden Valley, Minneapolis, Fridley, and more subburbs of Minneapolis/St. Paul, MN.